 Commitments: The NWSA has entered into separate contractual agreements for terminal maintenance, infrastructure improvements, environmental projects, and professional services.
-At December 31, 2022, the remaining commitments are as follows (dollars in thousands).
+At December 31, 2023, the remaining commitments are as follows (dollars in thousands).

 Description Remaining Commitments

-Terminal projects Environmental \$ 10,628 1,521
+Terminal projects Environmental \$ 4,996 1,634

-Consulting and other 3,879
+Consulting and other 3,782

-\$ 16,028
+\$ 10,412

 In addition to contracts entered into by the NWSA, both the Port of Tacoma and the Port of Seattle, acting as agents for the NWSA (per support services agreements), issue contracts on behalf of the NWSA.
-The remaining commitments on these contracts totaled \$19.9 million at December 31, 2022, which related to contracts issued by the Port of Seattle primarily related to terminal construction projects at Terminals 5 and 46.
-Both ports will be reimbursed by the NWSA in accordance with their support service agreements (see Note 9, Related-Party Transactions, for additional information).
+The remaining commitments on these contracts totaled \$26.6 million at December 31, 2023, which related to contracts issued by the Port of Seattle for terminal construction projects at Terminal 5 and Terminal 46.
+Both ports will be reimbursed by the NWSA in accordance with their support service agreements (see note 9, Related-Party Transactions, for additional information).